In 2012 I took a long time to decide which bike I would buy to replace my Tiger 1050. I wanted an Adventure bike but before

 difference in feel and power delivery between the Tiger 800 and the Explorer

-1200 engines, As I intend to ride long continental tours the Tiger Explorer is
+1200 engines, At the time I intend to ride long continental tours so the Tiger

 Other Adventure Options worth considering